phac-nml/biohansel/docs/source/user-docs/output.rst

 3.)
 WARNING

+|
 **QC message**
 ---------------

+A pass occurs when there is no errors in the targeted lineage and its corresponding sublineages:

 |pass|

+|
 *"WARNING: Intermediate Subtype"*
 """""""""""""""""""""""""""""""
 Warnings will be triggered if all four following conditions are met: